mlerner/mlerner.github.io/_posts/2024-03-03-a-cloud-scale-characterization-of-remote-procedure-calls.md

 I enjoyed this paper because of its focus on providing data on the potential impact of several opens areas of academic research - without this thorough characterization, it would be difficult to understand their expected value.

 While many proposals are focused on [Attack of the killer microseconds](https://research.google/pubs/attack-of-the-killer-microseconds/), these improvements aren't required for many RPCs.
-The reserach also highlights challenges with solutions to known problems like tail latency - approaches like request hedging have their own downsides in wasted CPU resources.
+The research also highlights challenges with solutions to known problems like tail latency - approaches like request hedging have their own downsides in wasted CPU resources.
 Rather than trying to globally optimize RPCs, focusing on specific operations is likely to the highest impact  - "the 10 most popular RPC methods account for 58% of all calls and the top-100 account for 91% of all calls."
 On the hardware front, accelerators (some of which have already been discussed in research) could yield significant benefits - for example, previous papers evaluated a [hardware accelerator for protocol buffers](https://dl.acm.org/doi/abs/10.1145/3466752.3480051).

-With the insights from this paper, I'm looking forward to seeing how the authors follow up with future improvements.
-Additionally, the research cites a number of other industry studies about microservices architectures and their costs (particularly from Meta) that I'll dive into in future paper reviews.
+With the insights from this paper, I'm looking forward to seeing how the authors follow up with future improvements and to see how other groups respond in adjusting the direction of their research (or not).

+Lastly, the research cited a number of other industry studies about microservices architectures and their costs that I'm hoping to dive into with future paper reviews - specifically [ServiceRouter](https://www.usenix.org/conference/osdi23/presentation/saokar).